lorands/maven-stage-resource/README.md

 Parameters:

 * `version`: *Optional* Make ability to provide version instead of getting the latest.
+If the version is a file, the version will be read from the file.
 * `download_only`: *Optional* If true will only download, and will not upload.
 Defaults to `false`.

 ## Put (out): Nothing.